robertialenti/Bike-Share/README.md

 - Axis 4: Peel: This axis serves a short North-South corridor on Peel, a major commercial shopping street in the city's downtown core, between avenue des Pins and rue Smith.
 - Axis 5: Bellechasse: An East-West axis running on Bellechase between de Gaspe and Chatelain, predominantly in the Rosemont-La Petite-Patrie borough, and intersecting with Axis 1 of the REV at Saint-Denis/Bellechasse.

-In 2023, the city put forward plans to expand the network by 2027 with the ultimate aim of helping to increase Montreal's bike modal share to 15%.
-You can read more about the REV [here](https://montreal.ca/articles/le-rev-un-reseau-express-velo-4666).
+While the REV has been touted as a success by bike enthusiasts, this is the first attempt - as far as I know - to causally assess the REV's impact on bikeshare usage.

 ## Data
 The project primilarly relies on ride-level data made freely available by Bixi for the period April 2014 - July 2024.
-I also use data from the City of Montreal, who has geocoded all of the city's existing bike network, as well as weather data from Environment Canada.
+I also use data from the City of Montreal, which has geocoded all of the city's existing bike network, as well as daily weather data from Environment Canada.

-The ride-level data should be stored in `data/ridership`, the City of Montreal's geojson should be stored in `data/rev`, while weather data from Environment Canada should be stored in `data/weather`.
+The ride-level data should be stored in `data/ridership`, the City of Montreal's ____ should be stored in `data/rev`, while weather data from Environment Canada should be stored in `data/weather`.

 ## Code
 Code for the project is written entirely in Python.
 The code is separated into 8 sections and ran primarily on a computing cluster, given that the complete raw dataset is too large to be saved in memory.
 The code can be ran without modification if it is placed in a folder called `code`, in the same directory with data stored in `data` and alongside empty folders titled `figures` and `output`, which are used to collect results.